 The Means Test calculates your average monthly income based on the income you received during the six months before filing a bankruptcy petition.
 That figure is multiplied by 12 to arrive at your annual median income.

 If your annual median income exceeds the median income for a household of your size in Florida, you “fail” the Means Test.
 Ascend built an estimate to help you determine whether you may pass the means test and file a Chapter 7 bankruptcy.
 Please note that this is a rough calculation.
-Ascend build a more precise bankruptcy means test calculator that uses more data to determine whether you may qualify.
+Ascend also built a more precise bankruptcy means test calculator that uses more data to more accurately determine whether you may qualify.

 However, there is a second part of the test.
 The second part allows you to deduct involuntary withholdings (i.e. income taxes) and allowable living expenses from your gross income.
-The result is your disposable income or income that can be used to repay debts.
-If your disposable income is below a specific amount, you may still qualify for a Florida Chapter 7 bankruptcy case.
+As a result, this increases your disposable income, which can be used to repay debts.
+To clarify, if your disposable income is below a specific amount, you may still qualify for a Florida Chapter 7 bankruptcy case.
 If not, you may need to consider filing for bankruptcy under Chapter 13.
-If you know for a fact that you do not qualify for a Chapter 7 bankruptcy, you may want to take the Chapter 13 calculator to estimate your monthly plan payment.
+If you know for a fact that you do not qualify for a Chapter 7 bankruptcy, you may want to use the Chapter 13 calculator to estimate your monthly plan payment.
 You can do this to see whether a Chapter 13 is affordable or whether another debt relief option would be better for you.

 Florida Bankruptcy Exemptions